-There are five species of rhinos—all of which are endangered.
+There are five species of rhinos, three of which are listed as critically endangered by the IUCN.
 Here at the Caldwell Zoo, we have black rhinos.
 Black rhinos are primarily solitary while other species, such as white rhinos live in herds.
-These rhinos possess a prehensile lip, which allows them to pluck leaves off of bushes and shrubs of their choice.

 Black rhinos rely on their sense of hearing and smell.
 Since they have poor vision they rely on warning calls from other animals and are sometimes seen charging trees and termite mounds.
 Their special horns are made of keratin, which is the material found in human fingernails and hair.
 Rhinos are heavily poached for their horns, which are used in traditional medicine in Asian countries and as a status symbol.

 Diet in the Wild: Acacia leaves, herbs and succulents

 Diet at Caldwell Zoo: Grain, alfalfa and varied fruits and vegetables

 Height: 4.5 ft-6.0 ft (1.37 m-1.83 m) at the shoulder

 IUCN Red List Status: Critically Endangered, population increasing